Rrrinav/Phos/docs/type-system.md

 -   **`void`**: Represents the absence of a value, used as the return type for functions that do not return anything.
 -   **`any`**: A special type that can hold a value of any other type.
 It is primarily used for defining generic built-in functions.

+> [!WARNING]
+> You can't use any in code, it is for native functions only

 ---

 ## Types as Expressions